SupreetiKumari/face-detection-OpenCV/README.md

 To use the program some important things-

 1. Installl OpenCV
-2. Open codes in Xcode/Visual studio the also include the files of OpenCV in your project.
+2. Open codes in Xcode/Visual studio and also include the files of OpenCV in your project.
 3. Allow the access to camera/folders on your laptop.
 4. Use the required folders/files for either colour detection, basic shape detection or face detection.
 <img width="676" alt="Screenshot 2021-06-13 at 7 48 45 PM" src="https://user-images.githubusercontent.com/78208708/121811350-ca312d00-cc81-11eb-919e-d78e097bf1ec.png">

+A demo of the Face Detection part